-Prosecutors: Federal Way man killed over ‘perceived slight’
+Federal Way man gunned down at house party over ‘perceived slight,’ prosecutors say

 Martinez-Castro, who has no criminal history, remains jailed in lieu of $1 million bail, jail and court records show.

 The charges say Martinez-Castro instigated the fist fight, then changed clothing and tried to conceal his face with the hood of his sweatshirt when he returned to the party.
-Ramirez-Perez was dancing with his back to the door when he was shot and collapsed on the living room floor:
+Ramirez-Perez was dancing with his back to the door when he was shot and collapsed on the living-room floor:

-“Martinez-Castro walked into the crowded house, pointed the gun at Ramirez-Perez , who was dancing with a young woman, and fired no less than six shots into Ramirez-Perez,” Senior Deputy Prosecutor Jason Simmons wrote in charging papers, calling the death a premeditated and senseless killing.
+“Martinez-Castro walked into the crowded house, pointed the gun at Ramirez-Perez, who was dancing with a young woman, and fired no less than six shots into Ramirez-Perez,” Senior Deputy Prosecutor Jason Simmons wrote in charging papers, calling the death a premeditated and senseless killing.
 “Martinez-Castro’s willingness to use lethal violence over a perceived slight demonstrates the extraordinary risk he presents to the community.”

 The shooting happened around 2:30 a.m.
-Saturday at a house on a cul-de-sac on 16th Court Southwest, less than a quarter mile from where Martinez-Castro lives with his family, say the charges.
+Saturday at a house on a cul-de-sac on 16th Court Southwest, less than a quarter mile from where Martinez-Castro lives with his family, the charges say.
 While police were interviewing his relatives, Martinez-Castro phoned his stepfather, who passed his phone over to one of the officers, according to charging papers.

-Martinez-Castro, who said he was at a friend’s apartment, agreed to meet officers in the parking lot of a restaurant on Southwest Campus Drive, about a mile south of where the shooting occurred, say the charges.
+Martinez-Castro, who said he was at a friend’s apartment, agreed to meet officers in the parking lot of a restaurant on Southwest Campus Drive, about a mile south of where the shooting occurred, the charges say.

 “He did not ask why the police wanted to speak to him and did not show any emotion when he was told that he was facing Murder 1 charges,” charging papers say.